Architect: Bob Brotherton, AIA, Tucson, AZ

 3'-6 w by 7'-0 each - six total plus door & transom

-LIGHT IN THE DARKNESS: On a larger scale, the spiritual “light” that radiates from the 14′ Altar Cross reappears as ripples and linework spreading across the stained glass of both side chapels.
-Similarly, normally horizontal “saddle bars” that connect individual stained glass panels within each window can be seen to radiate diagonally from the Altar Cross.
-These elements symbolize the illumination and spiritual growth that emanate from the Word of God, the Presence of the Holy Spirit and the Love of Christ and also trace our prayers and supplications flowing upward to God.
+LIGHT IN THE DARKNESS: On a larger scale, the spiritual “light” that radiates from the 14′ Altar Cross reappears as ripples and linework spreading across the stained glass in both side chapels.
+Similarly, normally horizontal “saddle bars” that connect individual stained glass panels within each window appear to radiate diagonally from the Altar Cross.
+These elements symbolize God’s Word spreading out in to the world; the presence of the Holy Spirit; and the love of Christ.
+Conversely, they also trace our prayers and supplications flowing up to God.

 The Reservation Chapel’s stained glass includes a sometimes blindingly radiant, risen Christ that greets worshipers with a Eucharistic loaf of bread and welcoming hand.
 Much as the newly resurrected Christ was often not immediately recognized, the brilliant opal glass of Christ can be seen as soon as one enters the Nave, but his subtly etched visage is only revealed upon close inspection.
 The circular halo or aura that radiates from Christ, symbolically ripples across the stained glass and out into the world.
 Completing the symbolism of the Loaves and Fishes, cool waters and fish flow and swim out from Christ.
 Some even reappear in the Blessed Mother Chapel stained glass.